English-Chinese Bilingual Education

 Welcome to LakeCreek Montessori International School!

-LakeCreek Montessori International School, formerly known as Jordan International Montessori School, is a Mandarin-English immersion school serving children between the ages of 18 months-old and Sixth Grade.
+LakeCreek Montessori International School, formerly known as Jordan International Montessori School, is a Mandarin-English immersion school serving children starting at 18 months through 6th grade.
 Our school adheres to authentic Montessori standards, and our passion for education is evident in each child’s joyful eyes.
 Our classrooms are unique environments rich in challenges, compassion, opportunity, positivity and encouragement.
 As a community, we aim to work with parents to inspire, educate, and guide your child toward fluency in both English and Chinese, while learning life skills and gaining a thorough understanding of early academics.
-Starting with authentic Montessori for toddlers and progressing to a rigorous Elementary Montessori curriculum, our students gain essential skills and knowledge that they will need to flourish as happy and confident children today, to become successful adults tomorrow.
+Starting with authentic Montessori for toddlers and progressing to a rigorous elementary Montessori curriculum, our students gain essential skills and knowledge that they will need to flourish as happy and confident children today, as well as successful adults tomorrow.

 Our Programs